xzel23/utility/doc/RELEASING.md

 These release-only tasks operate on live Git, Maven Central, signing, and staging state, so they intentionally run without the configuration cache.
 Normal development and test tasks continue to use the configured cache.

-The protected workflow normally performs these commands after the prepared-plan push.
-Run them locally only for diagnosis or when following an approved recovery procedure.
+The protected workflow normally performs the plan and compatibility checks after normal CI has built and tested the candidate.
+It promotes the exact CI publication bundle, so it does not run the library test suite again.
+Run these commands locally only for diagnosis or when following an approved recovery procedure.

 `checkReleaseCompatibility` is mandatory for a patch release.
 It compares each selected module's public/protected binary API and module descriptor with its own last Maven Central artifact. `stagePreparedRelease` runs the full library test suite, clears stale staging output, and stages only the selected libraries plus the BOM.
-`publishPreparedRelease` then invokes JReleaser to deploy that staged set to Maven Central.
+The protected workflow uses `publishPreparedReleaseFromCi` instead: normal CI creates and tests an unsigned bundle, and the release workflow verifies and signs that exact bundle before invoking JReleaser.

 Do not create the final release tag at preparation time.